By Najmi Mamat

 The lyrics in the popular Malaysian song said that parents are our beginning.
 “Looking after them while they are still breathing, that’s our responsibility.”

-This visit was like a receipt that displayed to me.
+This visit was like a receipt that displayed a reminder to me.
 It was like a message from the above.
 It was like telling me that soon I may be in this situation.
 However, we never know the future.
 It’s beyond our ability to foresee what lies ahead. ***